dpmjoshi/sj_open/README.md

     - old_players: list of players who have played tournament previously and have won at least one match.

 Testing:

 tested on python3.7

-   requires colorama to be installed "pip3 install colorama"
+   requires colorama to be installed

+     $ pip3 install colorama

 How to run:

 run from command line, so that you can see colourful output.

      $ python3 scheduler.py